 Employer Eligibility Requirements

 Thank you for your interest in the Rural Community Immigration Pilot (RCIP).
 Below you will find more information for Sault Ste.
 Marie employers who are seeking to participate in the program.
-Any community-related questions should be directed to labourforce@cityssm.on.ca.
+If you are an employer in Sault Ste.
+Marie, please send an email request to enquire how to become a designated employer to labourforce@cityssm.on.ca.
 For all other inquiries, please visit the IRCC website.

 Hire through the Rural Community Immigration pilot